Auburn Bay, Calgary

 Auburn Bay is a suburban residential neighbourhood in the southeast quadrant of Calgary, Alberta.
 It is located at the southeastern edge of the city, and is bounded by Seton Boulevard to the south, Deerfoot Trail to the west, 52 Street E to the east and Stoney Trail to the north.
+It was established in 2005.

 The South Health Campus and southeast Calgary hospital is located immediately to the south of the community.
 The Green Line of the CTrain will run along the community's eastern boundary, parallel to 52 Street.